mckennapsean/dissertation/content/03-framework.md

 justification behind a choice made for a visualization, such as encoding with either a pie or bar chart.
 Design _artifacts_, like a system prototype, are the goal for each step of the design process and result from making design decisions.
-As explored in the previous chapter, no such work exists that connects all three of these aspects for visualization design.
-By connecting these components, the design activity framework more completely captures and describes the design process, increasing its actionability for use by visualization designers.
+As explained in [@sec:background], no such work exists that connects all three of these aspects for visualization design.
+By connecting these components, the design activity framework more completely captures and describes the design process with achievability through artifacts, flexibility in principles of flow, justifiability by linking to design decisions, discoverability of different user-centered design methods, and actionability for use by visualization designers.

-In this chapter, we present an overview of the **design activity framework**, a flexible structure meant to guide a visualization designer through the real-world, iterative, and multilinear process of developing a visualization for a specific problem or application domain.
+In this chapter, we present an overview of the **design activity framework** [@McKenna2014], a flexible structure meant to guide a visualization designer through the real-world, iterative, and multilinear process of developing a visualization for a specific problem or application domain.
 We envision the framework as a lens that visualization designers could use to orient themselves within the design process, to choose useful methods, to make appropriate design decisions, and to analyze and summarize the process itself.
 The design activity framework makes use of the nested model [@Munzner2009] to explicitly link the actions visualization designers take with the visualization decisions they make along the way, leading to what we believe is a more actionable visualization process model than those that currently exist.

-The concepts of this framework have developed over the course of several real-world design processes, as a result of reflection on less successful projects and more successful case studies.
+The concepts of this framework have developed over the course of several real-world design processes, as a result of reflection on a previous research project ([@sec:reflections]) and more successful case studies ([@sec:formulation] and [@sec:security]).
 Next, we present the idea of a design activity, which forms the basis of the new framework.
 Following that, we describe the four activities contained in the framework: _understand_, _ideate_, _make_, and _deploy_.
 For each activity, we articulate the motivation, possible